Web Shop for Kakemono, Japanese Hanging Scroll Paintings. Buy Kakejiku Online !

 Hanging scrolls also became popular among the public.

-Admiral Togo Much more painters competed each other for their techniques because people became absolutely free to choose their occupations from this period.
+Much more painters competed each other for their techniques because people became absolutely free to choose their occupations after the Meiji Restoration in 1868.

-Before World War 2, and for a while after that war, most of Japanese painting artworks were used to be decorated to hanging scrolls.
+Before the Second World War, and for a while after that war, most of Japanese painting artworks were used to be decorated to hanging scrolls.

-By reasons of the above, now, we can enjoy high-quality hanging scrolls made after the Meiji Period.
+By reasons of the above, now, we can enjoy high-quality hanging scrolls made after the Meiji era.

 How to Treat Kakejiku